alekzandro/Globala-applikationer/Technical Documentation.md

 - [Insert any prerequisites or dependencies required for the project]

 ### Installation
-1. Clone the project from GitHub using the command: `git clone [insert GitHub repository URL]`
+1. Clone the project from GitHub using the command: `git clone https://github.com/alekzandro/Globala-applikationer.git
-2. Install any necessary dependencies using the command: `[insert command for dependency installation]`
+2. Install any necessary dependencies using the following commands: sudo apt-get install postgresql-12   (to install postgresql-12) sudo createuser -s postgres          (to create a user in postgres)

 3. [Insert any additional installation instructions, such as setting up the environment]

 ### Running the Project